iloncka-ds/culicidaelab/README.md

 ## License

-This project is distributed under the MIT License.
+This project is distributed under the  AGPL-3.0 License.
 See the [LICENSE](https://github.com/iloncka-ds/culicidaelab/blob/main/LICENSE) file for more information.

 ## Citation